 Here is a link to the full article:

 The DCM cases have loosely been linked with low levels of taurine and high levels of legumes.
-Here at Akela we make foods abundant in taurine (found in freshly prepared meat) and only use a small amount of legumes.
+Here at Akela we make foods abundant in taurine (found in freshly prepared meat) and only use a small amount of legumes (or none at all, in the case of our raw and wet foods except Fish Feast).
 There are now several fake grain-free brands on the market which have replaced grain with high levels of legumes rather than fresh meat as it is cheaper.

 Our Nutrition, Food Safety & Innovation Advisor, Dr Adrian Hewson-Hughes has also compiled the following information: